|

 explanation on why our solar system does not subscribe to the

-scientists' proof.
-On top of that the scientists' explanation is
+problem.
+On top of that the scientists' explanation is empty

 intelligence -- about creating tractable N-body systems.
 The